agileguru/gradlegcpgardemo/Readme.md

 # Example Repo For Gradle custom properties for Google Artifact Registry

-This is a sample repository to integrate Google Artifact Registry and Gradle for developer and CI system to avoid slow buils and cost optomization by reducing egress and ingress costs from Google Artifact Registry
+This is a sample repository to integrate Google Artifact Registry and Gradle for developer and CI system to avoid slow buils and cost optomization by reducing egress and ingress costs from Google Artifact Registry.
+The Idea is to use direct connection to public maven repo for developers as much as possible and use internal URL for CI systems.

 ## Use Case